brettcannon/stdlib-stats/README.md

 ### Commit stats per file
 `commit_stats.json` tracks the oldest, newest, and SHA hashes of all the commits made on a specific file.

-XXX

-- Number of open PRs (based on files edited by PRs targeting `master`)